DFIRnotes/dfirnotes.github.io/_posts/2020-03-24-hnfcagain.md

 There were in this folder quite a collection of things including system packages (tgz and rpm), numbered temp files with hiding names (dots), a bin folder (scripts?) ...
 Well, that certainly looks like a lead worth chasing!
 ```
+## Closing Remarks

+* Mount images read-only, from a copy of your evidence.
+Check the hashes!
+* Take notes as you go rather than trying to figure oout what you did and why from your own shell history and logs.
+* Try things, share broadly, read and learn :)